bmullan91/evt-listener/README.md

 ###Why would you use it?

-Whenever you create an event listener, and you want to **off** the event you must pass the same function you passed to **on** to **off** the event correctly.
+Whenever you create an event listener and need to eventually turn it off, you would pass the same function passed to emitter.**on** to emitter.**removeListener** to do so.

-Creating an EventListener allows you to just call **off** without having to worry about saving and passing the function.
+Creating an EventListener (the class behind evt-listener) allows you to just call listener.**off** (where *listener* would be an instance of EventListener) without having to worry about saving and passing the event name and function.
 See below for a comparison.

-##First install it
+##Prerequisites

-With npm, saving it as a dependency.
+Install it using npm, saving it as a dependency.

     npm i evt-listener --save

-They both share the same event emitter boilerplate code:
+Both examples share the same event emitter boilerplate code.

 ```js
 var EventEmitter = require('events').EventEmitter;